Onboarding & Booking Redesign

 API Investment

 Engineering had deprioritised the booking API upgrade as too complex.
-Marketing wanted plan changes live immediately.
-I was being asked to optimise around a constraint that was actively excluding our highest-intent users and costing the business an estimated £2.9M a year.
+Marketing wanted changes live immediately.
+I was being asked to optimise around a constraint that I believed was actively excluding our users and costing the business an estimated £2.9M a year.

 Engineering had deprioritised the booking API upgrade as too complex.
-Marketing wanted plan changes live immediately.
-I was being asked to optimise around a constraint that was actively excluding our highest-intent users and costing the business an estimated £2.9M a year.
+Marketing wanted changes live immediately.
+I was being asked to optimise around a constraint that I believed was actively excluding our users and costing the business an estimated £2.9M a year.

 Rather Than Design Around It, I Made A Case To Change It